rikulo/rikulo-docs/docs/Layouts/Anchor_Layout.md

 #Anchor Layout

 Anchor layout is used to place a view based on the offset of another view.
 Unlike all other layouts, it doesn't depend on the `layout` property of the parent view.
-Rather, it is specified by use of the anchor and location attributes of [ProfileDeclaration](http://rikulo.org/api/_/rikulo_view/ProfileDeclaration.html) (the type of [View's profile](http://rikulo.org/api/_/rikulo_view/View.html#set:profile)).
+Rather, it is specified by use of the anchor and location attributes of [ProfileDeclaration](api:view) (the type of [View:get:profile](api:view)).

 ##Anchor